For most people washing your hair is a daily or weekly routine depending on how often you want to clean it or are advised to.

 These products can also end up costing quite a lot each month or whenever you need to restock.

-There are products in your home that double up as being a great hair cleanser.
+There are products in your home that double up as being great hair cleansers.

 As mentioned before kitchen items like vinegar and baking soda can be used to clean your hair, which will save you money over time.